MessDorchies/Restaurant-Css-Framework2/README.md

 ### The mission

-Create in 3 days a responsive website composed of 5 pages: welcome, menu, pictures, restaurants and contact.
+Create in 3 days a responsive website including 5 pages: welcome, menu, pictures, restaurants and contact.